jordy9090/researchpilot-crew/README.md

 ResearchPilot Crew uses 8 specialized agents that collaborate as a research team.
 The workflow routes the input, chains agent outputs, uses local tools, applies guardrails, reflects through a harsh reviewer, writes outputs to files, and records evaluation logs.

 Live mode contains a CrewAI sequential crew implemented with `Agent`, `Task`, `Crew`, and `Process.sequential`.

-## API Key Policy

-No API keys are included in this repository. `.env` is ignored by git, and `.env.example` contains only non-secret placeholders.

-Live mode reads `OPENAI_API_KEY` from the environment so the TA can test with a lab-owned key.
-The CLI disables CrewAI tracing prompts by default to keep execution non-interactive.
-The runner also includes deterministic fallback behavior for environment-level failures, and all such events are recorded in `outputs/run_log.json`.

 ## Agents